• Skip to main content

 }

-The only thing you should need to change are the first two or three properties.
+The only thing you should need to change are the first 1-4 properties.

 This is the base font size used before adding the scales.

-The --font-scale property is the ratio at which heading sizes are scaled up from, according to the base font size.
+The --font-scale-{screen} properties are the ratio at which heading sizes are scaled up from, according to the base font size.
 A couple of great visual examples of this are the Type Scale and Module Scale websites.
 If you change the base, or the scale, you can see the font sizes adjust accordingly.
+These ratios are scaled up from mobile to desktop at breakpoints in order to provide a seamless responsive typography system.

 The --font-scale-responsive property is also used to help the overall sizes to scale slightly smaller/larger on mobile devices vs larger desktop monitors.